 Once you've re-established your healthy inner ecosystem and have conquered viral, bacterial and fungal infections, you can add naturally sweet foods, like fruit, to your diet, which will also feed the microflora in your gut.

-Until then, you have better choices for prebiotics, which I will outline below.
+Until then, you have better choices for prebiotics, which we'll outline below.

 Types of Prebiotics